Skip to content

 Abstract

 This review investigates the reactivity of cycloheptane-based β-ketoesters in producing α-functionalized derivatives.
 Cyclic β-ketoesters are a versatile chemical reagent that can react with suitable electrophiles to produce a variety of α-functionalized derivatives with excellent synthetic potential and promising biological properties.
 This review covers all reports on α-functionalization of cycloheptane-based β-ketoesters, including those demonstrating enantioselective synthesis using appropriate asymmetric catalysts.
 The review is divided into sections based on the α-center reaction.
-We reviewed also all available papers on the ring transformation of cycloheptane-based β-ketoesters, including their ring-opening and ring-expansion reactions.
+We also reviewed all available papers on the ring transformation of cycloheptane-based β-ketoesters, including their ring-opening and ring-expansion reactions.
 The mechanistic postulates of some complex procedures are highlighted.

 Loading